Energy Saving Tips for Your Home

 - Always keep an “emergency kit” in case of a power outage.
 The kit should include a battery-powered radio, flashlights with a supply of extra batteries, candles, and extra blankets.
 Make sure everyone in the family knows where the emergency kit is kept.

 - If you must move a gas stove or dryer for repair or cleaning, be extremely careful as you could crack or mis-align the gas connection.

-- Keep space heaters in an area where they will not be knocked over and away from flammable materials like furniture or curtains.
+- Keep space heaters in an area where they will not be knocked over and keep them away from flammable materials like furniture or curtains.

 - If a wire falls on or comes in contact with a car that you are in, do not get out or attempt to move it.
 The car’s rubber tires will provide insulation to protect you until help arrives.

 - Be extremely careful when using metal ladders.
-Be sure to position them so that there’s no chance they can fall on or come in contact with electrical wires.
+Be sure to position them to minimize the chance they can fall on or come in contact with electrical wires.